Casey Affleck: 1988–2006: Early work

 Affleck's career entered a "dark" period, with a series of supporting roles in critical and commercial failures.
 He later remarked: "It dawned on me late that I should be selective about what I do."
 In the independent comedy Desert Blue (1998), he starred opposite Kate Hudson as a small-town jock.
 Peter Stack of the San Francisco Chronicle felt that, while "interesting", his character was "entirely underdeveloped".
-In 1999, he made an uncredited cameo in the teen comedy American Pie and appeared as a punk rocker romantically involved with both Gaby Hoffmann and Christina Ricci's characters in the New Year's Eve ensemble comedy 200 Cigarettes.
+In 1999, he made an uncredited appearance in the teen comedy American Pie and appeared as a punk rocker romantically involved with both Gaby Hoffmann and Christina Ricci's characters in the New Year's Eve ensemble comedy 200 Cigarettes.
 In the comedy Drowning Mona (2000), starring Danny DeVito, Affleck played a shy gardener suspected of murder.
 Elvis Mitchell of The New York Times acknowledged, in an otherwise negative review, that his role was "well played".
 Also in 2000, Affleck had a small role in the comedy Attention Shoppers and played Fortinbras in Ethan Hawke's Hamlet.
 He appeared as the brother of Heather Graham's character in the romantic comedy Committed (2000), with Emanuel Levy of Variety praising a "terrific" performance.
 Also in 2001, he had a small role in American Pie 2 and appeared in the teen slasher film Soul Survivors.
 Robert Koehler of Variety found him "bland" while Carla Meyer of the San Francisco Chronicle said that he did not make "much of an impression, [but may] have been too depressed to really act."
 One positive experience Affleck had during this period was working with Van Sant and cinematographer Harris Savides on Finding Forrester (2000) as Van Sant's assistant and technical consultant: "Can you imagine a better film school than that?
 Gus is not only somebody who I love a lot but is also who has taught me, maybe more than anybody else in film."

 Affleck found a degree of commercial success when he was cast in Steven Soderbergh's heist comedy Ocean's Eleven (2001), starring George Clooney, Brad Pitt and Damon.
 In roles Soderbergh originally intended for Luke Wilson and Owen Wilson, Affleck and Scott Caan played Mormon brothers and wisecracking mechanics who help to rob three Las Vegas casinos simultaneously.
 While it was a "great, fun social experience", Affleck spent much of his time on set "being, like, 100 feet away from the camera in the background."
 He would later reprise his role in Ocean's Twelve (2004) and Ocean's Thirteen (2007).